-The Heisenberg Hamiltonian parameters for CrGeTe3 at ambient pressure have been determined by several groups that use a mapping of DFT total energies at varying levels of sophistication.
-In Fig. 7, we present our calculation for the P = 0 GPa structure of Ref.
-36. Energies of 70 distinct spin configurations have been mapped to the nine exchange paths shown in Fig. 1 (b).
-An example of the very good quality of the fit is shown in Fig. 8, indicating that the energy mapping procedure works very well for CrGeTe3.
+Energies of 70 distinct spin configurations are mapped to the nine exchange paths shown in Fig. 1(b).
+An example of the very good quality of the fit is shown in Fig. 8, indicating that the energy-mapping procedure works very well for CrGeTe3.
 Table I shows the four calculated sets of couplings we determined.
 The last column gives the Curie-Weiss temperature calculated with Eq.
-2. The line in bold face is interpolated to yield the experimental value of $\theta{CW} = 80 \,\mathrm{K}$ determined in Ref.
+(2).
+The row in bold is interpolated to yield the experimental value of $\theta{CW} = 80$ K determined in Ref.
 [15].
-Note that a slightly different value of $\theta{CW} = 92 \,\mathrm{K}$ was determined in Ref.
+Note that a slightly different value of $\theta{CW} = 92$ K was determined in Ref.
 [45].
 We expect that the value of U, which is necessary to describe magnetism in CrGeTe3 correctly, does not vary significantly with pressure.
-Therefore, we use the value $U = 0.75 \,\mathrm{eV}$ , which is valid at ambient pressure, across the entire pressure range.
+Therefore, we use the value U = 0.75 eV, which is valid at ambient pressure, across the entire pressure range.